 How To Add Sub Collections In Shopify

 Sub collections, or categories are an important part of online shopping.
 You can organize products into numerous categories, but when you have a large catalog, customers might want to be specific.
-For instance, they might be looking for a boy’s shirt for a child that is under five.
+For instance, they might be looking for a boy’s shirt for a child who is under five.
 This could be a sub collection.

 By offering sub collections to your customers, you should be able to build on revenues and improve conversion rates.
 This is through better shopping experiences and making it quicker for customers to shop on your online store.
 At the same time, it can be better for management of your store.
 If you have sub collections, you can find it easier to make changes to products.

-Recommended: The 10 Best Shopify Themes with Sub Collections
+Recommended: 10 Best Shopify Sub-Collections Themes

 # Name Image